-Though is has ample padding, some owners wish the upholstery was a bit more durable (some reports of tears).
+Though it has ample padding, some owners wish the upholstery were a bit more durable (some reports of it ripping).
 The wheels don't move very well.

 Memory foam padding and a sturdy black metal frame.
 Smooth-moving wheels.
 Easy assembly.
 Affordable price.

 Individual components such as the seat and knee pad don't adjust separately.
 Tilt and height must be adjusted together, which doesn't work for some users.

 Extra-thick padding adds to its comfortable seating angles.
 Upholstery is durable.
 Chair adjusts easily to suit individual comfort levels.

 Assembly instructions are inadequate; fortunately, it's not too difficult to put together.
 Wheel movement is rough, making it hard to maneuver.

 Offers a sturdy build and is easy to assemble even though it comes with sparse instructions.
 Padding is thick and comfortable.
 Easy to adjust.

 Castors occasionally lock or don't move smoothly.
 Some owners say that it doesn't ease their knee pain.